-Let's use our 1000 mAh battery as an example; if it was rated at 10C that would mean you could pull a maximum sustained load up to 10,000 milliamps or 10 amps off that battery (10 x 1000 milliamps = 10,000 milliamps or 10 amps).
-From a time stand point, this equals 166 mAh of draw a minute so the 1000 mAh pack would be exhausted in about 6 minutes.
+Using our 1000 mAh battery as an example; if it has a 20C discharge rating, that would mean you could pull a maximum sustained load up to 20,000 milliamps or 20 amps off that battery (20 x 1000 milliamps = 20,000 milliamps or 20 amps).

-The higher the C rating, usually the more expensive the battery.
-This is where you can save some money.
+The higher the C rating, usually the more expensive and even slightly heavier the battery gets.
+This is where you can save some money, and maybe even a little weight.
 Getting an extremely high discharge rated pack when there is no way you could possibly pull the full amount of power is not required but it won't hurt either.
 The most important thing is you can't go with too low a discharge C rating or you will damage your battery and possibly your ESC (electronic speed control).

-As a very general guide line, 25C to 30C discharge rated packs are the norm for most 250-400 size electric helicopters with general to light sport flying in mind.
-For larger birds, 25C to 30C discharge rated packs are a safe bet (again for normal to light sport).
-Once up to aggressive sport or 3D, that is where the 35C and up discharge rated packs come into play.
+As a very general guide line, 25C to 35C discharge rated packs are the norm for most 150-550 size electric helicopters with general to light sport flying in mind.
+For larger birds, 30C to 40C discharge rated packs are a safe bet (again for normal to light sport).
+Once up to aggressive sport or 3D, that is where the 40C and up discharge rated packs come into play.

 All this said, RC LiPo packs are coming down in price all the time.
 If you find a 35C pack for the same price as a 25C when that is all you need, go for the 35C pack - it will run cooler and have a longer life span.
-Like most things, pushing a Lipo pack hard close to its limits will wear it out and reduce it's useful capacity in very short order.
-If however you get a pack with a C discharge rating at least double of the maximum you intend to pull out of it, with proper care, there's no reason you shouldn't be able to get at least 400 charge and discharge cycles out of it with little degradation.
+Like most things, pushing a Lipo pack hard close to its limits will wear it out and reduce its overall life span (by a large degree in some cases).

 Lastly, taking a temperature reading of your packs after running them is another good way to gauge if you're using a high enough C rating.
 I'm afraid to say it, but just because a pack says it is rated at 30C doesn't necessary mean it is in real world applications.
-Realistically, C ratings are somewhat meaningless because they are rarely verifiable.
-On top of that, as packs age the internal resistance gets higher making them run warmer and as your flying ability improves, chances are you will be pulling more current.
+Realistically, C ratings are somewhat meaningless because they are not verifiable.
+On top of that, as packs age, their internal resistance increases which lowers the C rating and makes them run warmer.

 Leaving your packs in the car on a hot sunny day can certainly heat them up well past 40C as well.
 Internal or external heat - both have the same negative effect, hot LiPo's are miserable and they won't last long.